jovv/python-bootcamp-docker/PRESENT.md

 purpose: Python bootcamp, Ordina Belgium nv, december 2020 ...

+# Welcome

+An introduction to Docker

+Course requirements

+* Git
+* Docker Desktop

 # A very short Quiz

 A group of whales is called a